fredgibbs/fredgibbs.github.io/posts/consider-the-poster.md

 I've been happily working, along with the rest of the [project team](http://programminghistorian.org/project-team), as a general editor of the _Programming Historian_ for almost two years.
 I talk with the other general editors about once a month about how to make the site better.
 In addition to the usual discussion of the lesson pipeline and improving our editorial processes, this has also included many conversations about reorganizing the underwhelming homepage (coming soon!), making a more intuitive way of showing off our fabulous lessons, and better soliciting participation from those who want to write or review tutorials.
 (Let me know if you'd like to [contribute](http://programminghistorian.org/contribute)!)
 So it's not like I'm so chin-on-the-keyboard immersed in editorial work that I don't have motivations or opportunities to think about the big picture. **Yet it turned out that the poster was a unique opportunity and motivation to get a new perspective as a result of the design challenge.**

-{% include figure.html caption="The analog version comes to life at AHA 2015" class="center" width="100%" image-url="assets/images/ph-poster/aha-photo.jpg" %}
+{% include figure.html caption="The analog version comes to life at AHA 2015, although the photo makes it look darker than it was." class="center" width="100%" image-url="assets/images/ph-poster/aha-photo.jpg" %}

 ## Value of Design Challenges